- Google SSO

 Step 1: Navigate to the existing Windsurf Application

-- Click on Add API Key, and give your API key a name
+- Click on Configure, then Add Service Key, and give your API key a name

 - Copy the API key, go back to Okta and paste it to HTTP Header - Authorization